woowu/e355-cali/README.md

 ## Features

 - Support all the meter types: 3p, 1p, 1p2e
-- All manual calibration without automatic interaction with a MTE.
+- Allow manual calibration without automatic interaction with a MTE.
 - Talk to the MTE service in order to isolate the changes from different type of MTE's.
 - The MTE service can be deployed to any suitable location in a network, separated from the laptop running e355-cali and connected to a meter.